Antiferromagnetic bosonic $t$-$J$ models and their quantum simulation in tweezer arrays: Floquet engineering in ultracold molecules

 \section{Floquet engineering in ultracold molecules}

 As discussed in the main text, the $t$\,--\,$J$~model can be rewritten using the Schwinger boson representation,~Eq.~\eqref{eq:tJ-XXZ}, yielding a spin model encoded in a three level system.
-Experimental setups with ultracold molecules have the capability to coherently address $N$-level systems, which interact via long-ranged flip-flop spin interactions between rotational states with~$\Delta N = \pm 1$.
+Experimental setups with ultracold molecules have the capability to coherently address $N$-level systems, which interact via long-ranged flip-flop spin interactions between rotational states with~$\Delta N = \pm 1$ and~$\Delta m_N =0 , \pm 1$.
 Further, because the dipole moment enables short Rabi pulse times between different $N$-levels with frequencies in the microwave regime, they are highly suitable for Floquet engineering.

-Here, we start from the molecular Hamiltonian~$\H_{\mathrm{mol}}$, Eq.~\eqref{eq:molHam}, and derive the effective Floquet Hamiltonian to first order, i.e.\,we neglect terms~$\mathcal{O}(\tau^2/T^2)$, where~$\tau$ is duration of a single step within the Floquet cycle of length~$T$.
-We propose two different Floquet sequences depending on experimental capabilities.
+Here, we start from the molecular Hamiltonian~$\H_{\mathrm{mol}}$, Eq.~\eqref{eq:molHam}, and derive the effective Floquet Hamiltonian to first order, i.e.\,we neglect terms~$\mathcal{O}(\tau^2/T_F^2)$, where~$\tau$ is duration of a single step within the Floquet cycle of length~$T_F$.
+We simulate the dynamics of a building block with three sites to confirm excellent agreement between the exact and the Floquet averaged dynamics.

-Firstly, we present the conceptually simplest scheme -- discussed in the main text -- which requires DC electric fields that directly generate Ising terms in the underlying molecular Hamiltonian.
-Then each Floquet sequence only requires five rotations all within~$\hat{\mathbf{S}}$ to achieve the target $t$\,--\,$J$~model with tunable $\epsilon^\perp := J^\perp/J^z$ and~$\epsilon^t := t/J^z$ and fixed hole-hole interaction~$\epsilon^V := V/J^z$ as illustrated in Fig.~\ref{fig1}d of the main text.
-However stable DC electric fields are technically challenging in experiments; we will show that even in the absence of DC electric fields, the simple Floquet protocol from Fig.~\ref{fig1}d enables the realization of a $t$\,--\,$J$\,--\,$V$~model with one freely tunable parameter.

-Secondly, we present a Floquet sequence that requires additional Floquet steps but may be performed in the absence of a DC electric field (i.e. without direct Ising terms in the molecular Hamiltonian).
-This more complex scheme enables full tunability of $\epsilon^\perp$,~$\epsilon^t$ and~$\epsilon^V$ over a range of relevant parameters.